bng44270/bng44270/README.md

 ### Andy Carlson
 ## Linux Admin and Software Developer

-While I maintain a few repositories the vast majority of my development work in contained in [gist url].
+While I maintain a few repositories the vast majority of my development work in contained in [Gists][gist url].

-My [linkedin profile] profile maintains a detailed information my career experience including education and certifications.
+My [LinkedIn][linkedin profile] profile maintains a detailed information my career experience including education and certifications.

 <!--
 **bng44270/bng44270** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.